 Winters in Ireland are unforgiving which is why we make a song and dance about the advent of Spring.
 Bye Bye Winter, Hello Biddy looks at the tradition of The Biddy, a custom of celebrating the 1st February through the mediums of music, singing and dancing.
 The post features the Kilgobnet National School Biddy, the group which has won worldwide praise for keeping this centuries-old tradition alive.

 A long-held ambition to attend a major travel blogging conference was realised when TBEX held their 2017 European gathering in Killarney.
-In TBEX Europe 2017 Killarney: The world at my doorstep I review the conference structure, learn how to keep Google happy and get the opportunity to impress the attendees with my local knowledge.
+In Blogging Conference: TBEX Europe I review the conference structure, learn how to keep Google happy and get the opportunity to impress the attendees with my local knowledge.

 Killarney is well-known for its mountainous landscape but there’s lots more to do in the town.
 In Things to Do in Killarney I collaborate with Killarney Mountain Festival to help their patrons navigate the town’s sea-level attractions.